InQuest/ThreatKB/README.md

-# NOTE: THIS REPO IS IN A PRE-RELEASE STATE
+# NOTE: THIS REPO IS IN AN ALPHA STATE

   * [Setup and run ThreatKB](#setup-and-run-threatkb)
     + [Pre-requisites](#pre-requisites)